-How do I make a PDF file smaller?
+How to make a PDF file smaller?

 Why do I need to downsize a PDF for printing?